NURDspace/github-announcer/README.md

 # github-announcer
-Announces new member repositories in an IRC channel
+Announces new member repositories in an RSS-feed-file

 # token